NJIT-CS490/project2-m2-dp482/README.md

 1)	If I had more time, I would use it on the part regarding the “Images are rendered inline”.
 I would have reached out to TA for help because I am not able to get that part done at all.

-2)	If I had more time, I would use it on overall styling and make the app more realistic to actual chatting apps.
+2)	If I had more time, I would use it on overall styling and make the app look more realistic to actual chatting apps.